Returning User Verification

 | 8 | eudi_pid | EU Digital Identity wallet credential (strongest). |

-Methods not listed map onto this ranking: selfie_match and selfie_liveness count at document_capture strength; student and parental_consent count at self_attestation strength.
+This is a compatibility taxonomy and includes reserved values; it is not a list of methods you can publish today. mid, eudi_pid, facial_age, carrier_lookup, open_banking, student, and parental_consent are not currently runnable workflow steps.
+Methods not listed map onto this ranking: available selfie_match and selfie_liveness count at document_capture strength; reserved student and parental_consent values count at self_attestation strength.

 A stronger credential always satisfies a weaker requirement: a user verified with document_capture (rank 5) satisfies a request for self_attestation (rank 1) without re-verifying.
 The reverse is never true — a self_attestation credential cannot satisfy a document_capture requirement, and the user must complete a step-up verification.